mokyen/gtest_ct/SAFETY_CRITICAL.md

 ## Conclusion

 This document demonstrates how open source libraries can incorporate practices from regulated industries without compromising innovation.
-By providing structured approaches to validation, documentation, and quality management, OSS projects can support adoption in safety-critical applications while maintaining the collaborative development model that makes open source powerful.
+By providing structured approaches to validation and quality management, OSS projects can support adoption in safety-critical applications while maintaining the collaborative development model that makes open source powerful.

 The gtest_ct library serves as a practical example of bridging these worlds—offering the rigor needed for life-critical systems while remaining accessible to the broader C++ community.